We all want to know the secrets to love and understand what it takes to find it, keep it and have it in our lives.

 I know it might all seem kind of silly.
 In this day and age, women don’t need someone to rescue them.
 They don’t need a ‘hero’ in their lives.

 But this misses the point about what the hero instinct is all about.

 The hero instinct is an instinctive need that men have to step up to the plate for the woman in this life.
 This is deeply rooted in male biology.
-And embedded in their DNA.

 But how do you trigger this instinct in him?